tudurom/bsc-thesis/main.typ

 represents a different program transformation step.
-Depending on the source and target languages, the preferred name for such a program might be different, as is the case for assemblers—transforming assembly language to machine code—or JavaScript module bundlers, such as Webpack, which optimise JavaScript source code for distribution over the Web; in the scope of this work, I always use the general term 'compiler'.
+Depending on the source and target languages, the preferred name for such a program might be different, as is the case for assemblers—transforming assembly language to machine code—or JavaScript module bundlers (e.g. Webpack) which optimise JavaScript source code for distribution over the Web; in the scope of this work, I always use the general term 'compiler'.